Jeremy-Leon/AutoTyper-OCR-Script/README.txt

 NOTE:
 I do not condone using this script to cheat on TypeRacer or anything of the like.
-Over 100 words per minute type racer makes you take an anti-cheat test that this script cannot pass.
+Over 100 words per minute TypeRacer makes you take an anti-cheat test that this script cannot pass.

 This is simply a personal project to get more familiar with Python, OCR, and input listeners.
 Use at your own risk.